-BENEFITS OF TREE TRIMMING
+BENEFITS OF TREE TRIMMING SERVICES

-|Safety Benefits: Proper pruning creates & maintains a strong tree structure, preventing safety hazards such as low growing and dead branches.||Aesthetic Benefits: Proper pruning will promote new growth, more vibrant colors, and keep your tree looking neat and tidy.|
+|Safety Benefits: Proper pruning creates & maintains a strong tree structure.
+This helps prevent safety hazards such as low growing and dead limbs or branches.||Aesthetic Benefits: Proper pruning will promote new growth, more vibrant colors, and keep your tree looking neat and tidy.|

-|Health Benefits: Trimming your trees will eliminate dead and diseased branches.
-By removing these branches you help stop the spread of disease and insects within the rest of your tree, as well as reduce any unnecessary weight carried by the tree.||Visual Access Benefits: Trimming your tree can open up your landscape, allowing more sunlight into your yard and improving your view.|
+|Health Benefits: Trimming your trees will eliminate dead, diseased, and broken branches.
+By removing these branches, you can stop the spread of disease and insects within your tree.
+Trimming will also reduce any unnecessary weight off your tree.||Visual Access Benefits: Trimming your tree can open up your landscape, allowing more sunlight into your yard and improving your view.|

-Maintenance Tree Trimming: removal of dead, dying, diseased, crossing branches, depending on the species and health.
+Maintenance Tree Trimming: Removal of dead, dying, diseased, crossing branches, depending on the species and health.

-Hazard Reduction Tree Trimming: removal of larger deadwood for safety.
+Hazard Reduction Tree Trimming: Removal of larger deadwood for safety.

 Crown Raising: Removal of lower branches, most commonly in areas where there is a driveway, walkway, or parking area.